narfster/3rdparty/README.md

 ## Requirements

-This script is for programmers familiar with cmake and who basic control over setup of these 3rd party libs.
+This script is for programmers familiar with cmake and who need basic control over setup of these 3rd party libs.

 * **git** you need it.
 * **gcc** or a diffrent compiler you won't get far without one.